 We welcome compelling, thoughtful articles exploring trends, principles, and ideas underlying a free society: private property, the rule of law, voluntary exchange, individual rights, morality, personal character, cultural evolution, self-responsibility, charity, mutual aid, and limitations on power.

 What to Submit

 We publish nonfiction articles that are accessible to intelligent lay readers — particularly young people.
 We emphasize the positive case for liberty in the political, social, and economic spheres.
 We avoid name-calling and partisan politics.
-We do not advocate political action as a cure for problems caused by government intervention.
-Instead, we want to set out the vision of a free society, leaving transition measures largely to other organizations.
+The audience is general, not narrow or partisan, so the arguments and rhetoric should be structured not to exclude any potential reader.

 How to Submit